-Sharing Your Point of View With Your Doctor
+Share Your Point of View With Your Doctor

-Choosing a Relationship Style
+Choose a Relationship Style

 Choose a relationship style and discuss it with your doctor.
 People have different styles of relating to doctors, and those styles may change at different times or for different illnesses.
 In the "traditional" doctor-patient relationship, the doctor leads and the patient follows.
 For some, this is effective because they feel secure and cared for.

-Learning the Information
+Learn the Information

 Knowledge makes a world of difference.
 Generally, the more you know before a medical appointment, the more you can benefit from each visit.
 Obtaining information on your own doesn't need to be difficult or overwhelming.
 In fact, the education process can begin right at home.

 Many websites, hotlines and community organizations are dedicated to answering questions about HIV.
-Realize that you can't learn everything at once, so concentrate on the information that is most important to your health right now.
-Remember that while self-learning is great, it should not be a substitute for using your doctor as a source of information.
+Realize that you can't learn everything at once, so concentrate on the information that's most important to your health right now.
+While self-learning is great, it should not substitute using your doctor as a source of information.

-Preparing for Appointments
+Prepare for Appointments

 Getting Emotional News